maria-python/README/README.md

-# Tech Assistant with Python Automation
-Mariia Ilnitska is a Technical Assistant seeking opportunities in IT teams to support developers by automating routine tasks.
+Data Analyst | Data into Insights

+Mariia Ilnitska is a Data Analyst passionate about transforming raw data into meaningful insights that support business decisions.

 She can help with:

-Building automation scripts using Python
+Cleaning, analyzing, and interpreting data using Python

+Writing SQL queries to extract and manipulate data

+Building dashboards and visual reports

+Performing exploratory data analysis (EDA)

+Automating data workflows

-Collecting, processing, and storing data using MySQL
+Working with structured data using MySQL

-Developing small tools, including Telegram Bots

-Supporting project workflows in Agile environments

-and more.

-Mariia focuses on streamlining processes, improving efficiency, and enabling teams to focus on development by leveraging Python automation and practical technical solutions.
+Mariia focuses on identifying patterns, uncovering trends, and delivering clear, data-driven insights.
+She combines analytical thinking with technical skills to help teams make smarter decisions and optimize performance.

 ####  Contacts: